By Enrica Arena – Orange Fiber Co-founder

 In recent years Orange Fiber has received numerous awards.
 In April 2018 it was among the 15 startups admitted to the Fashion for Good – Plug & Play Accelerator program, the acceleration program for startups with high potential innovations for sustainability, circularity and transparency in the fashion sector.
 Thanks to the acceleration program, the company had the opportunity to expand its network, get in touch with relevant realities in the market of fashion and luxury and to gain credibility with important players in the sustainable ecosystem, such as the Ellen MacArthur Foundation, which has always been committed to environmental protection and innovation.

-Orange Fiber moved the first steps thanks to a mix of public and private funds, collecting over the years around 500 thousand euros, money that is relatively few when you are dealing with the development of an industrial startup.
+Orange Fiber took the first steps thanks to a mix of public and private funds, collecting over the years around 500 thousand euros, money that is relatively few when you are dealing with the development of an industrial startup.
 For this reason, it launched an equity crowdfunding campaign on the Crowdfundme portal.
 The funds raised will serve to support the growth of the company, by allowing the increase of its production capacity and the optimization of the industrial process.